Leaf-Agriculture/docs/docs/configurations_overview.md

 - `fieldsAttachIntersection` - Minimum intersection between a field and an operation.
 An intersection within this value will make the operation to be linked to the given field.
 This property supports a floating point between 0 and 100.
 The default value is `0.01`.
 - `operationsMergeRange` - Range used to consider if files are in the same operation.
 Default value is `5` days.
 - `operationsMergeRangeHarvested` - Range used to consider if harvest files are in the same operation.
 Default value is `21` days.
+- `fieldsAutoMerge` - Feature automatically merges fields that passes through the intersection parameter.
+Default value is `true`
+-